RanadeepPolavarapu/CP317-Software-Engineering-WLU/README Dr Hoang.txt

 	We did some research on this in GitHub and it turns out to be a bug in the Chrome browser.

 Bonus:
+	We created a class called sticky-footer in main.css and made the footer stick to the bottom using css regardless of however large the content is.